HPCI-Lab/yProvStore/README.md

 ## yProv-CLI

-Of course.
-Here is a clear and concise Markdown section for your `README.md` file explaining how to use the CLI.

 This command-line interface (CLI) allows you to interact with the yProv API directly from your terminal.

 ### Installation